zama-ai/concrete/compilers/concrete-optimizer/v0-parameters/README.md

 up to a failure probability of 2^-13.9.
 This can be changed using the `--p-error` optional argument.

-Try running `cargo run --release`, you will get the V0 Parameters Table that was previously used in `concrete-compiler`.

 ## Advanced Usage

 ### Playing with search spaces